PavlidisLab/rdp/docs/customization.md

 ![Actions available for simple categories.](images/simple-category-actions.png)

 - "Deactivate" (or "Deactivate All Terms" in the case of an ontology category): this will remove the category from the Profile and Search pages.
 This action is reversible, as the category can be easily re-activated.
 This action is recommended in cases where a category cannot be deleted because it has already been used by some users.

 - Update from "source": Update the ontology category using the original URL (if available)

 - Download as OBO: Download the category as an OBO file

 The number of used terms indicate how many terms in the ontology have been associated with associated with users.

 In the Edit window on the Manage Profile Category page, you can add a definition/description of the category, which is used in a tooltip on the Profile Page.
 You can also specify if this category will be used as a filter on the Gene Search page.
-While all active categories will be available on the Researcher Search page, only categories that have "Available for gene search?" checked will be displayed on the Gene Search page.
+While all active categories will be available on the Researcher Search page, only categories that have " Available for gene search?" checked will be displayed on the Gene Search page.

 ![Interface for editing the properties of an ontology.](images/edit-an-ontology.png)